Gospel

 Symbols and images

-At the heart of this text is what it means to be a disciple.
-The imagery of the road, and of Jesus and his disciples having nowhere to lay their heads, reminds us that discipleship sometimes means undergoing discomfort and keeping oneself firmly focused on the real prize in life: the kingdom of God and eternal life with him.
+The true meaning of being a disciple lies at the heart of this text.
+The imagery of the road, and of Jesus and his disciples having nowhere to lay their heads, reminds us that sometimes discipleship entails discomfort and requires a firm focus on the real prize in life: the kingdom of God and eternal life with him.

 Living the Word